Prosecutors accuse Bermuda's ex-premier Brown of graft, pocketing millions

 Brown appeared in court via Zoom.
 He did not enter a plea but is expected to do so later when the case is heard by the island’s Supreme Court.

-He has previously denied the charges and accused prosecutors of pursing lies.
+He has previously denied the charges and accused prosecutors of pursuing lies.

 The magistrates court judge allowed Brown to remain free after he paid a $250,000 bail bond, and the case is expected to resume at the Supreme Court in April.